weygoldt/weygoldt.github.io/content/projects/dataviz/index.md

 ## Standalone plots

-Here you see some data visualizations exclusively rendered in Matplotlib without additional edits from graphical editors.
+Here you see some of my data visualizations exclusively rendered in `matplotlib` without additional edits from graphical editors.
+Most of them are from my Masters Thesis.

 {{< gallery >}}
 <img src="gallery/plot_assignment_feature_extraction.png" class="grid-w100 md:grid-w100 xl:grid-w50" />